Towards Considerate Human-Robot Coexistence: A Dual-Space Framework of Robot Design and Human Perception in Healthcare: Methodology

-\textbf{Interviews.} To capture perception shifts, we asked participants to retrospectively rate their outlook on healthcare robots both before and after the co-design experience on a 5-point scale (1 = not promising, 5 = very promising).
+\textbf{Interviews.} To capture perception shifts, we asked participants to retrospectively rate their outlook on healthcare robots before and after the co-design experience on a 5-point scale (1 = not promising, 5 = very promising).
 Given the subjectivity of retrospective ratings, we focus on \textit{directional trends} (increase, decrease, or no change) rather than absolute score differences.
-The interviews were structured around two guiding topics: \textit{Evolution of Perceived Promise}, which investigates the factors that lead participants to view healthcare robots as more (or less) promising and the underlying reasons for these attitudinal shifts, and \textit{Envisioned Human--Robot Coexistence}, which explores participants’ perceptions of coexistence in care settings, including their expectations and actionable strategies.
+Each interview lasted approximately 30 minutes and was structured around two guiding topics: \textit{Evolution of Perceived Promise}, which investigates the factors that lead participants to view healthcare robots as more (or less) promising and the underlying reasons for these attitudinal shifts, and \textit{Envisioned Human-Robot Coexistence}, which explored expectations and actionable strategies for coexistence in care settings.

-\textbf{Data Collection and Analysis.} We recorded audio during interviews and took notes when necessary.
-Recordings were transcribed and analyzed using thematic analysis \cite{clarke2017thematic}.
-The first author developed the initial codes.
-The third author independently coded a subset of the data.
-Following collaborative discussions, a shared codebook was developed.
-Both authors then applied this codebook to the full dataset, and inter-coder agreement was assessed using Cohen's Kappa.
-For RQ1, the analysis resulted in three themes with five sub-themes ($\kappa = \,$0.82); for RQ2, the analysis resulted in three themes with six sub-themes ($\kappa = \,$0.86).
-Both values indicate almost perfect agreement.
+\textbf{Data Collection and Analysis.} The first author conducted all interviews, recorded audio, and transcribed and verified all recordings.
+Transcripts were analyzed using thematic analysis~\cite{clarke2017thematic}.
+The first author developed the initial codes; the third author independently coded a subset of the data.
+Following collaborative discussions, a shared codebook was developed, and both authors applied it to the full dataset.
+We computed Cohen's Kappa to assess the consistency: for RQ1, three themes with five sub-themes ($\kappa = 0.82$); for RQ2, three themes with six sub-themes ($\kappa = 0.86$), indicating high coding consistency.